bempp/bempp-cl/joss/paper.md

 Boundary operators for Laplace, Helmholtz, modified Helmholtz and Maxwell problems can be found in the `bempp.api.operators.boundary` submodule, as well as sparse identity operators.
 For Laplace and Helmholtz problems, Bempp-cl can create single layer, double layer, adjoint double layer and hypersingular operators.
 For Maxwell problems, both electric field and magnetic field operators can be used.
-For formulations involving the product of operators, such as Calder\'on preconditioned Maxwell problems [@maxwellbempp], Bempp-cl contains an operator algebra that allows the product to be easily obtained.
-This operator algebra is described in detail in @operatoralg.

 Internally, Bempp-cl uses PyOpenCL [@pyopencl] to just-in-time compile its operator assembly routines on a wide range of CPU and GPU compute devices.
 On systems without OpenCL support, Numba [@numba] is used to just-in-time compile